Can I Get My Security Deposit Back?

 Example: in certain circumstances when the landlord refuses to make repairs after a written request.

 Even if you move out early without the landlord's agreement or pursuant to a legal right, the landlord has a duty to try to rent your place to a new tenant.
-The landlord cannot charge you rent for time periods that a new tenant is in the residence.
+The landlord cannot charge you rent for periods that a new tenant is in the residence.

 Our Your Rights as a Tenant in Washington publication has more about your right to move or how to give notice.